 Copy edited texts

 Classical Concert Studies: A Companion to Contemporary Research and Performance.
-Martin Tröndle (Ed.), New York: Routledge, in preparation.
+Martin Tröndle (Ed.), New York: Routledge, 2021.

 Technosphere Magazine.
 Katrin Klingan, Christoph Rosol (Eds.), Berlin: Haus der Kulturen der Welt, 2016-2019.